 Puree the apple cranberry mixture in small batches in a blender, food processor, immersion blender, or food mill.

 Serve warm or cold with baked ham, pork chops, latkes, or just eat by itself as a snack or for dessert.
-This spiced cranberry applesauce recipe is a pleasant twist to traditional applesauce.
+This recipe is a pleasant twist to the traditional.
 If your kids love applesauce, you’ll have to try this!

 - Don’t have any apple juice?
 Use apple cider, cranberry juice, or orange juice.